digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/apis.rst

 API Configuration
 =================
-A domain node exposes two main APIs: the admin-api and the public-api, while the participant node exposes the ledger-api and the admin-api.
+A sync domain node exposes two main APIs: the admin-api and the public-api, while the participant node exposes the ledger-api and the admin-api.
 In this section, we will explain what the APIs do and how they can be configured.